BA (Hons) (NFQ Level 8) or BSc (Hons) NFQ Level 8)

 Music is taught in lectures, seminars, tutorials, ensemble rehearsals, and through independent study and practice.
 Students are assessed through a mixture of end-of-semester exams, continuous assessment, dissertations, recitals, and concerts.

-There are five professionally-directed ensembles in UCD that can be taken for credit: Ad Astra Chamber Orchestra, UCD Choral Scholars, UCD Gamelan Orchestra, UCD Philharmonic Choir, and UCD Symphony Orchestra.
+There are six professionally-directed ensembles in UCD that can be taken for credit: Ad Astra Chamber Orchestra, UCD Choral Scholars, UCD Composition Ensemble, UCD Gamelan Orchestra, UCD Philharmonic Choir, and UCD Symphony Orchestra.
 Auditions take place during the first two weeks of the semester.

 Students who wish to move to a pure music degree, after completing the first year of the BA, may apply to transfer to the single subject BMus, subject to meeting the entry requirements.
-Alternatively, following completion of the BA, you may add a BMus degree by studying for a further year.
+Alternatively, following completion of the BA, you may add a BMus degree by studying for another year.